-Solar UV radiation has an influence on human health, on air chemistry and on weathering.
+Solar UV radiation has an influence on human health, on air chemistry, and on weathering.
 Due to the elevation, at Zugspitze the solar UV radiation reaches the highest values in Germany.
 Routine observations of UV radiation are made at UFS in collaboration with the Medical University of Innsbruck, the Federal Office for Radiation Protection and the Environment Agency UBA.
 The data are provided online to the public, both as UVI values and as part of UV maps.
 The variability of the UV radiation is investigated in combination with other meteorological parameters that are measured at UFS.
-Additionally a sun photometer retrives Aerosol Optical Depth values, an important parameter in the radiative transfer of the atmosphere.
+Additionally, a sun photometer retrieves Aerosol Optical Depth values, an important parameter in the radiative transfer of the atmosphere.

 Over the years the environment has gradually changed as a result of global climate change.
 It is assumed that these changes have also impacted human health.
-The "health indices" are based on the combination of different atmosphericl parameters, derived e.g. from satellite measurements, with medical data.
+The "health indices" are based on the combination of different atmospheric parameters, derived for example from satellite measurements, with medical data.
 The fact that environmental factors like temperature, air pressure, tropospheric ozone concentrations, particulate matter and other atmospheric trace gas concentrations impact human health is indisputable.
 However, there is still medical research to be done to create a reliable weighting of various external factors on the health status of patients.
-In this interdisciplinary investigation, an air quality model will be used to characterise the relative impact of various environmental factors on the course of pulmonary diseases.
+In this interdisciplinary investigation, an air quality model will be used to characterize the relative impact of various environmental factors on the course of pulmonary diseases.
 The results of this investigation will be validated and optimized based on a cohort of patients with pulmonary disease as part of a health study at the environmental research station Schneefernerhaus (UFS).

 Recent climate change has been influencing the timing, duration and intensity of the pollen season in the northern hemisphere, which is one major observed climate change impact on human health.